Rule 21: Rule for Mandatory Continuing Legal Education.

 (h) Activities that cross academic lines, such as accounting-tax seminars, may be considered for approval.

 5.04.
-The Commission may at any time re-evaluate a program and revoke specific approval of any particular seminar or presumptive approval of a provider.
+The Commission may at any time re-evaluate a program and revoke specific approval of any particular seminar.

-5.05.
-Any provider (not presumptively approved) desiring to advertise Commission approval of a course, program, or other activity, may submit application for such permission and supporting documentation on forms provided by the Commission at least forty-five (45) days prior to the date on which the course or program is scheduled.
-Documentation shall include a statement of the provider's intention to comply with the accreditation standards of this Rule, copies of programs and written materials distributed to participants at the two most recently produced programs, if available, or an outline of the proposed program and list of instructors if the provider has not produced previous programs, and such further information as the Commission shall request.
-The staff of the Commission will advise the provider whether the activity is approved or disapproved in writing by mail within thirty (30) days of the receipt of the completed application.
+5.05. (a) Any provider desiring to advertise Commission approval of a course, program, or other activity, shall submit application for such permission and supporting documentation electronically or on the Uniform Application for Accreditation at least forty-five (45) days prior to the date on which the course or program is scheduled.
+Documentation shall include a statement of the provider’s intention to comply with the accreditation standards of this Rule, copies of programs and written materials distributed to participants at the two most recently produced programs, if available, or an outline of the proposed program and list of instructors if the provider has not produced previous programs, and such further information as the Commission shall request.
+The staff of the Commission will advise the provider whether the activity is approved or disapproved in writing by mail or by electronic means within thirty (30) days of the receipt of the completed application.

-Providers denied approval of a program or activity may appeal such a decision by submitting a letter of appeal to the Commission Chair within fifteen (15) days of the receipt of the notice of disapproval and the Commission shall consider the appeal within thirty (30) days of the receipt of the appeal, whereupon the decision of the Commission shall be promptly delivered to the provider.
+(b) Providers denied approval of a program or activity may appeal such a decision by submitting a letter of appeal to the Executive Director within fifteen (15) days of the receipt of the notice of disapproval.
+Within thirty (30) days of the receipt of the appeal, the Executive Director shall make a new decision which shall be promptly delivered to the provider.
+Any adverse decision may be appealed to the full Commission for final decision.

 Section 6.
 Annual Report.